vineet-2020/josh-assignment-quiz-app/README.md

 This repository contains a Quiz Application built using Next, React and Redux.
 The application allows users to take a quiz with multiple-choice questions, track their progress, and submit their answers for evaluation.
 Below, you'll find an overview of the application, setup instructions, assumptions made during development, and challenges faced.

+## Project URL

+You can access the live version of this project at [Quiz Application](https://jovial-frangollo-898dbe.netlify.app).

 ### Application Components

 The application consists of the following components: